tytydraco/yessleep/out/Theres_a_Tunnel_Beneath_the_Playground.md

 “September Tenth.”

 “Did you notice anything strange or different before that?”
-She pried, her grip on my wrist was tight, almost painful as if bite down into my wrist.
+She pried, her grip on my wrist was tight, almost painful as it bite down into my wrist.

 “Mom, can you please let go your hurting me.”